 Almost all of my Ugandan friends watch the same Netflix or HBO series as I do.
 For example, many a cafe was showing the new episode of Game of Thrones every week and was packed with fans anxiously following the fight with the Night King.

-The underground scene is booming!
-Rete-hard EDM beats, techno and tribal or Afro house, often played by female DJs.
+The underground music scene is booming, featuring powerful EDM beats, techno, tribal, or Afro house often played by female DJs.

-Multi-day festivals where everyone looks to pass through a ring (and partygoers also just throw back an xtc pill)?
-Check!
+Multi-day festivals where everyone looks fabulous (and partygoers casually pop an ecstasy pill)?
+Absolutely!

 Sushi?
 Pizzas that are so limp you have to put one slice in your mouth with two hands, just like in Italy?
 Nachos with scrumptious guacamole?
 Spicy chicken tikka masala, cappuccinos with artsy-fartsy latte art?
 Or primal Dutch spelt bread at the Dutch ‘Brood’ chain?
 You can get just about anything in Kampala, although you’ll make many Ugandans most happy with a local meal.